ML-Aided Collision Recovery for UHF-RFID Systems: Numerical Results

-Finally, we compare our results with the existing works in the literature with single antenna receiver and present the comparison of maximum throughput values in Table \ref{tab3}.
+Finally, we compare our results with the existing works in the literature with single antenna receiver and present the maximum throughput values of each work in Table \ref{tab4}.
 The work \cite{angerer2010rfid} considers only $2$ colliding tags and recovery of a single tag ($M=2,J=1$) with zero-forcing receiver, thus, the throughput performance is lower than the other works.
-The authors in \cite{kaitovic2012channel} employs a MMSE receiver which is capable of recovering $2$ colliding tags ($M=2,J=2$) and obtain a throughput value of $0.841$.
+The authors in \cite{kaitovic2012channel} employ an MMSE receiver which is capable of recovering $2$ colliding tags ($M=2,J=2$) and obtain a throughput value of $0.841$.
 In \cite{tan2016collision}, voltage clustering is applied for the constellation points with a throughput value of $0.85$ under the simulation setup $M=3,J=2$.
-With the proposed approach, we show that it is possible to decode $4$ tags out of $4$ colliding ones ($M=4,J=4$) by improving throughput value to the $1.756$.
+With our proposed approach, we show that it is possible to decode $4$ tags out of $4$ colliding ones ($M=4,J=4$) by improving throughput value to the $1.837$.